Looe: Medieval era

 The town was able to provide some 20 ships for the Siege of Calais in 1347.

 An early wooden bridge over the Looe River was in place by 1411; but it burned down and was replaced by the first stone bridge, completed in 1436.
 This featured a chapel dedicated to St Anne in the middle.
 The current bridge, a seven-arched Victorian bridge, was opened in 1853.
 By that time Looe had become a major port, one of Cornwall's largest, exporting local tin, arsenic and granite, as well as hosting thriving fishing and boatbuilding industries.

-With effective civic leadership, Looe thrived in the Middle Ages and Tudor era, being both a busy port and situated with close access to the main road from London to Penzance.
-By then the textile industry was an important part of the town's economy, in addition to the traditional boatbuilding and fishing (particularly pilchards and crabs).
+In the Middle Ages and Tudor era, Looe was a busy port.
+The textile industry was also an important part of the town's economy, in addition to the traditional boatbuilding and fishing (particularly pilchards and crabs).
 Trade and transport to and from thriving Newfoundland also contributed to the town's success.
-The Old Guildhall in East Looe is believed to have dated from around 1500.
+The Old Guildhall in East Looe is believed to have dated from around 1450.

-The constituencies of East Looe and West Looe were incorporated as parliamentary boroughs in 1571 and 1553 respectively.
-They both survived as rotten boroughs. and each returned two Members of Parliament (MPs) to the unreformed House of Commons until the Great Reform Act of 1832.
-For example, Admiral Sir Charles Wager, a son and grandson of Kentish mariners, was an MP for West Looe early in his political career (1713–1715) and at the end of it (1741–1743).
-The seal of East Looe was blazoned An antique one-mast vessel in it a man and boy against the side of the hulk three escutcheons each charges with three bends, with the legend "Si, comunetatis de Loo".
-The seal of West Looe was An armed man holding a bow in his right hand and an arrow in his left, with the legend "Por-tu-an vel Wys Westlo".

 17th century

 In June 1625, the fishing port of Looe was raided by Barbary pirates who streamed into the cobbled streets and forced their way into cottages and taverns.
 Much to their fury, they discovered that the villagers had been forewarned of their arrival and many had fled into the surrounding orchards and meadows to escape.
 The pirates still managed to seize eighty mariners and fishermen.
-Those unfortunate individuals were led away in chains to North Africa to be enslaved, and the town itself was torched.
+Those individuals were led away in chains to North Africa to be enslaved, and the town itself was torched.